SmileiPIC/tutorials/practical1.rst

 Running the simulation
 ----------------------

-Once your simulation `input file` is correct, you can `submit your first job`.
+Once your simulation `input file` is correct, you can run your simulation in :ref:`interactive mode <interactivemode>`:
-As a first step, you will do this in :ref:`interactive mode`, that is directly running:

 .. code-block:: bash